Road and footpath closure permits

 3. Application assessment

-Based on the number of enquiries received by the Traffic Engineering Team, the assessment timeframe for a Road and Footpath Closure Permit application is 10 business days.
+Based on the current high number of enquiries received by the Traffic Engineering Team, including large quantities of Road Works related plan assessments for State Government major projects that are currently underway in Maroondah, the timeframes for assessing Road and Footpath Closure Permit applications has increased.
+We will endeavour to undertake the assessment of a Road and Footpath Closure Permit application within 15 business days.

-Should additional information be required, further time will be added to the assessment timeframe.
+Should additional information be required, further time may be added to the assessment timeframe.

-Please note: Council’s Engineers generally do not fast-track assessments.
+Please note: Council's Engineers generally do not fast-track assessments.
+However, if an applicant allows the 15 business day assessment time, Council's Engineers will prioritise assessments based on the proposed work dates.
 It is the responsibility of the applicant to provide appropriate lead-time for the assessment of their application and to schedule works dates with due consideration of the application process and expected timeframes.
-If you have not received a response to your application following 10 business days, please contact us to request a status update.
+If you have not received a response to your application following 15 business days, please contact us to request a status update

 Do my works need a Traffic Management Plan?